 The PlayStation VR headset has the tech and gaming communities all a quiver as it, along with rivals like the Oculus Rift and the HTC Vive, points towards a huge shift in the way video games are played and a massive virtual reality revolution.

 First demoed at GDC 2014 as Sony's Project Morpheus, PlayStation VR is on sale now.
 Check out our pick of the best PlayStation VR games.

 Read on to find out everything there is to know about PS VR.

 Update: We've now published our full review of the PlayStation VR review, which should be your next logical destination.
 We'll be continually revising the feature below as new games and hardware appear before now and the holidays.

 PlayStation VR: Release date and price

-PlayStation VR is set to cost $399, and will hit stores on 13 October 2016 - just in time for Christmas.
+PlayStation VR costs $399, and hit stores on 13 October 2016 - just in time for Christmas.

 PlayStation VR will immediately work with the 46 million PlayStation 4 consoles in homes worldwide, and Sony has signed on more than 230 development houses to create VR content.
 These studios, range from small indie operations to big names like EA.

 PlayStation VR: Getting started